 Current Fellows

-Christle Nwora, MD
+Christle Nwora, MD, MHS

-Christle nwora, md
+Christle nwora, md, MHS

 Dr. Christle Nwora (she/her) was born in Dallas, Texas.
 She received her undergraduate degree from the University of Texas at Austin.
 During this time, she found community in the Multicultural Engagement Center (MEC) and dedicated her time towards advocating for marginalized communities on campus.
 She held senior leadership roles within the campus student government and the MEC which led to working alongside the NAACP Legal Defense Fund on the University of Texas vs Fisher II Supreme Court Case.
 Dr. Nwora continued her advocacy for marginalized communities and interest in student affairs into medical school.
 She completed her medical degree at the University of Texas at Houston where she served as the National Chair for the Organization of Student Representatives in Association of American Medical Colleges and created programs centering voices of unrepresented students in medicine.